Michigan primary could make or break Sanders' campaign - KVIA

 Having devoted several days to Michigan, the Vermont senator spent the eve of Tuesday’s primaries in Missouri, where he downplayed questions about electability and insisted that the “energy and excitement” of his supporters made him the strongest Democrat to run against President Donald Trump this fall.

-Tuesday marks the first time voters will weigh in on the Democratic contest since it effectively narrowed to a two-person race between Sanders and Biden.
+Tuesday marks the first time voters will weigh in on the Democratic contest since it between Sanders and Biden.
 It will be another test of whether Sanders can broaden his appeal among African Americans.
 Biden, meanwhile, must show that he can keep momentum going after his surprise Super Tuesday turnaround.

-“I like his chances,” Michigan Gov. Gretchen Whitmer, who has endorsed Biden, said of the former vice president in an interview.
+“I like his chances,” Michigan Gov. Gretchen Whitmer, who , said of the former vice president in an interview.

 “He knows Michigan,” Whitmer added.
 “When our back was up against the wall during the auto struggles of the past, it was Barack Obama and Joe Biden who had our backs.”